DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world3.md

 "..."

 Chains jingle.
-At the sound of chains that were binding the girl, Kay - came back to his senses.
+At the sound of chains that were binding the girl, Kai - came back to his senses.

 "You... who are... you?"